reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline.md

 steps: The steps section contains the sequence of tasks to be executed in the pipeline.

-    1.The first task is PowerPlatformToolInstaller@2, which installs the Power Platform tools.
+    * The first task is PowerPlatformToolInstaller@2, which installs the Power Platform tools.

-    2. The next task is PowerPlatformExportSolution@2, which exports an unmanaged solution from the Power Platform.
+    * The next task is PowerPlatformExportSolution@2, which exports an unmanaged solution from the Power Platform.
 It exports a solution named $(SolutionName) using the specified authenticationType which is PowerPlatformSPN, and Environment.
 In the above example, there are two tasks for PowerPlatformExportSolution@2 for two different solution

-    3. PowerPlatformUnpackSolution@2 tasks, which unpack the previously exported solutions.
+    * PowerPlatformUnpackSolution@2 tasks, which unpack the previously exported solutions.
 They extract the solution files to specific target folders based on the solution names.

-    4. There are two more PowerPlatformExportSolution@2 tasks, similar to the previous ones, but these export managed solutions instead of unmanaged solutions.
+    * There are two more PowerPlatformExportSolution@2 tasks, similar to the previous ones, but these export managed solutions instead of unmanaged solutions.

-    5. There are two tasks are PowerPlatformUnpackSolution@2 tasks that unpack the managed solutions to target folders with a "_Managed" suffix in their names.
+    * There are two tasks are PowerPlatformUnpackSolution@2 tasks that unpack the managed solutions to target folders with a "_Managed" suffix in their names.

-    6. The final task is a script task that performs a series of Git commands.
+    * The final task is a script task that performs a series of Git commands.
 It configures the user email and name, creates a new branch, pulls the latest changes, adds all the files, commits the changes with a specific message, and pushes the changes to a remote repository.
 The repository URL is constructed using the TEST_PAT secret variable definied as a variable.
 The PAT is the Azure DevOps personal access token which can be generated from your account settings.

-It's important to note that the YAML trigger only describes the build pipeline configuration.
-To use this trigger, you would need to create or edit the build pipeline in Azure DevOps, define the necessary secret variable, and configure the required resources and connections accordingly.
+To use this YAML, you would need to create or edit the build pipeline in Azure DevOps, define the necessary secret variable, and configure the required resources and connections accordingly.

 ![PAT](../images/PowerPlatform-Convert-Classic-Pipeline-To-Modern-Pipeline/Build_PAT.png)